 No wonder all of heaven’s armies were in an uproar when you were born.
 They were all fighting over who gets to add you to their team.

-Today you are wearing the shirt I bought you long ago, stupidly, when I thought there was no hope for your mama’s lifelong dream to be fulfilled.
+Today you are wearing the shirt I bought you long ago, blindly, when I thought there was no hope for your mama’s lifelong dream to be fulfilled.
 Today you are friendly, and brave and highly distracted by anything with an engine.

 You helped me see what God is like.
 You are my very own miracle.